 1. GENERALLY.
 No person shall keep honeybees in the City of Appleton without being a beekeeper and obtaining a permit issued by the Health Department.
-A permit shall be valid for a period of one (1) year from March 1 through the last day of February the following year, and may be renewed annually.
+Permits will expire annually on December 31.
 Only one (1) permit shall be granted per property regardless of the number of beekeepers residing at or owning said property.
 Should multiple beekeepers request permits and be eligible for permits for a property, the permit shall be issued on a first-come, first-served basis.